mejk/computer-stuff/vnc-how-to-use.md

 - Steps **1.1 - 1.4** are the same.
 In this case you just open an Ubuntu shell on Windows go throuhg the steps
 - Step **1.6** stopping the `vncserver` is also the same.
 - The only difference is installation of TigerVNC.
 To do that:
   - Go to [TigerVNC Releases](https://github.com/TigerVNC/tigervnc/releases) and get the binary for the latest version.
-There are binaries for the full TigerVNC cleint and server and client only.
+There are binaries for the full TigerVNC client and server and client only.
 You just need the client.
 Install.
   - Start like any other program windows program.
 The interface is exactly the same for the Linux client, so see the comments in **1.6**.

-### 2.1 Case 1: Using putty and TigerVNC
+### 2.1 Case 2: Using putty and TigerVNC

 - This assumes that putty has been installed
 - You need to login to the remote computer and start the server using your `ssh client` (putty in this case).
 That means executing steps **1.2 - 1.5**